© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Michael's churchyard is a scheduled monument protected by Historic England under reference 1015457.
 View the official record →

-St Michael's churchyard cross in Somerset is a medieval monument of probable fourteenth-century date.
+The churchyard cross in St Michael's churchyard is a medieval stone monument of probable fourteenth-century date, positioned within the burial ground of the parish church in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015457.

 Churchyard cross in St Michael's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015457.